9th > November > 2007 Archive

 Trading Standards and the Federation Against Software Theft teamed up for the first time today to start cold calling on software resellers in Cardiff to check their stock.

 The date when significant parts of the Companies Act come into force has been put back a year.
 It will now be 1 October 2009 instead of 1 October 2008, according to the UK Government.
+Stephen Timms, Minister of State for Competitiveness, made a written statement to Parliament today detailing changes to the Companies Act Implementation timetable.

 An innovative tree-shaped PC that allows users to upgrade parts of the computer separately when required, has won a major design award.
+Laura Caulwell (22), a graduate of the National College of Art and Design (NCAD) took home the Dyson Ireland Student Design Award on Wednesday for her invention entitled "Cultivate - the Sustainable Living Computer".

 FixITlocal received a mixed reception at the Professional Computing Association's (PCA) annual conference, with IT channel resellers questioning how they could sell the new service to customers.
+The firm, created by BT reseller DMSL, is the latest in a long line of companies taking on the tricky computer repair business.

 Qualcomm made revenues of $2.31bn in the fourth quarter of fiscal 2007, ended 30 September, 15 per cent more than the same three months of last year.